martinber/noaa-apt/docs/usage.md

                         1.
   -R,--rotate METHOD    Rotate image, useful for South to North passes where
                         the raw image is received upside-down.
 Possible values:
                         "auto", "yes", "no" (default).
-If using "auto", a --sat must be provided.
-In that case the program uses orbit calculations and reception time to determine if the pass was South to North.
+If using "auto", the program uses orbit calculations and reception time to determine if the pass was South to North.
   -t,--start-time START_TIME
                         Provide recording start time, used for orbit calculations.
 Use RFC 3339 format which includes date,